-This year, WSG is requesting proposals to implement its 2018-2022 Strategic Plan (wsg.washington.edu/strategic-plan).
-Applicants may propose to conduct projects that align with any of four critical program areas laid out in the WSG strategic plan.
-However, the proposal must identify the areas addressed and explain how the project contributes to WSG strategic goals.
+WSG is requesting proposals to implement its 2018-2024 Strategic Plan.
+Applicants may propose to conduct research projects that align with any of the four critical program areas laid out in the WSG strategic plan.
+The proposal must identify the areas addressed and explain how the project contributes to WSG strategic goals.
 Critical program areas are not mutually exclusive, and successful proposals often fit into more than one.
 The four areas are explained in greater detail in the strategic plan and summarized below: